 - You’re now ready to eat, freeze, or share your amazing summer sausage.

 About the Author

 He calls himself an organic meat harvester and for good reason.
 He believes, the wild game he hunts, and eats is as organic as it gets.
 We happen to agree.
-Jeremiah doesn’t hunt for prize he hunts for food on the table and his goal is to teach others that the meat you put on the table can not only look great but taste, even greater.
+Jeremiah Doughty doesn’t hunt for prize he hunts for food on the table and his goal is to teach others that the meat you put on the table can not only look great but taste, even greater.
 So, get ready.
-This Smoked Venison Summer Sausage recipe we think will just about blow your mind and taste-buds.
+This Smoked Venison Summer Sausage recipe we think will just about blow your mind and taste buds.